 Over time, organizations can accumulate numerous backup applications or processes to meet data protection and recovery expectations.
-It's not a conscious decision to keep adding data protection products; it just happens,
+It's not a conscious decision to keep adding data protection products; it just happens, for a number of reasons.

 The question is, can an enterprise ever hope to standardize on one backup application for their entire organization, or even for each of their larger data centers?